watem-sedem/watem-sedem/docs/tutorial.rst

 ########

 To use CNWS a .ini configuration file is needed.
-In this tutorial we will explain how this configuration file is made and how options are enabled or disabled.
+In this tutorial we will explain how this configuration file is made and how model options are enabled or disabled.

 0. Getting started